 Access to Compensation for Families

-Many cases of cerebral palsy are a result of a brain or spinal cord injury caused by medical error or negligent care before, during, or shortly after birth.
+Many cases of cerebral palsy are a result of a brain injury caused by medical error or negligent care before, during, or shortly after birth.
 This means that children with CP and their families have the right to be compensated for medical costs and for pain and suffering endured.

 Filing suit is about more than money, it’s about what it can do to improve the lives of those living with CP.
 Individuals with a special needs trust, as a result of a settlement or successful verdict, have the means to seek out the therapy, medical equipment, and care they need to reach their full potential and can often dramatically improve their quality of life.

 If you believe that your child’s CP may have been caused by medical error or negligence, the dedicated team at Cerebral Palsy Family Lawyers can help you find answers and fight for the compensation you and your child deserve.